 - He worked in the field of social service.

 - He spoke to people in India and urged them to eliminate the caste system and promote science and industrialisation.

-- He also inspired many people to join the national independence movement.
+- He also inspired many people to join the freedom struggle, thereby contributing to the rise of the national independence movement.

 - He urged the youth of the country to fight colonial oppression, do social service and work for the people in unity.